 Since most Goldendoodles have a majority of Poodle genetics, they obtain the hypoallergenic and non-shedding features that most people desire.
-However, the downside of this is that you have to groom your Goldendoodle’s curly hair everyday (this includes brushing and combing your dood down to the skin level).
-Failure to properly groom your Goldendoodle’s curly hair will results in matting, tangles, and knots to their fur.
+However, the downside of this is that you have to groom your Goldendoodle’s curly hair every day (this includes brushing and combing your dood down to the skin level).
+Failure to properly groom your Goldendoodle’s curly hair will result in matting, tangles, and knots to their fur.
 Don’t worry, matting is extremely common with Goldendoodles.
 However, the only way to get the severe matting, tangles, and knots out is by shaving your Goldendoodle.
 Thus, we created this brilliant Guide on Shaving a Goldendoodle with lots of pictures!
 It’s not that difficult to shave your Goldendoodle once you have a system down.

 To prevent matting, knots, and tangle in your Goldendoodles fur, a good routine is to brush at least one body part every single day thoroughly to where you can comb through without any resistance.
 My daily routine is to switch-off and rotate between brushing and combing my Goldendoodle’s Back + Belly, Legs + Feet / Paws, and Face + chest.
 A regular routine where you brush and comb at least one body part is essential to prevent shaving a Goldendoodle.